yuxuani/yuxuani.github.io/_posts/2025-05-25-ssh-key-beginner-guide.md

+---
+layout: post
-# SSH Key Beginner’s Guide: Generation, Naming, Multiple Keys, Multi-Server Setup & GitHub Configuration
+title: "SSH Key Beginner’s Guide: Generation, Naming, Multiple Keys, Multi-Server Setup & GitHub Configuration"
+description: Complete SSH Guide for Beginners
+date: 2025-05-25
+tags: [git, github, ssh]
+categories:
+- Version Control
 ---
 ## 1. What is an SSH Key?

 An SSH key is a pair of encrypted keys (public and private) used for secure remote login and authentication.
 Compared to passwords, SSH keys are more secure and easier to automate.